Cross Cultural Communication

 Study Expectations

-In Ridley Online units you can expect to work through a variety of weekly learning activities which include watching videos, reading, completing set learning and assessment tasks and contributing to online forums and interacting with your peers.
-Allow 8–10 hours study time per week for this unit.
+In online subjects you can expect to work through a variety of weekly learning activities which include watching videos, reading, completing set learning and assessment tasks and contributing to online forums and interacting with your peers.
+Allow 8–10 hours study time per week for this subject.